 On October 16, 2006, we amended the financial covenants to our senior secured credit facilities.
 In particular, we amended our maximum total leverage, minimum interest coverage, and minimum fixed charge coverage ratios through the quarter ending March 31, 2008.
 We also amended and modified other provisions of the senior secured credit facilities to permit more efficient ordinary-course operations, including increasing the amounts of certain permitted investments and asset-backed securitizations, permitting nominal quarterly dividends, and the transfer of an intercompany loan to another subsidiary.
-In return for these amendments and modifications, we paid aggregate fees of approximately \$3\$ million to lenders who consented to the amendments and modifications, and agreed to continue paying the higher applicable margins on our senior secured credit facilities, and the higher unused commitment fees on our revolving credit facilities that were instated with a prior waiver and consent agreement in May 2006.
-Specifically, we agreed to a 1.25% applicable margin for term loans maintained as base rate loans, a 2.25% applicable margin for revolver loans maintained as eurocurrency rate loans, a 2.50% applicable margin for revolver loans maintained as eurocurrency rate loans and a 62.5 basis point commitment fee on the unused portion of the revolving credit facility, until such time as the compliance certificate for the fiscal quarter ending March 31, 2008 has been delivered.
+In return for these amendments and modifications, we paid aggregate fees of approximately \$23\$ million to lenders who consented to the amendments and modifications, and agreed to continue paying the higher applicable margins on our senior secured credit facilities, and the higher unused commitment fees on our revolving credit facilities that were instated with a prior waiver and consent agreement in May 2006.
+Specifically, we agreed to a 1.25% applicable margin for term loans maintained as base rate loans, a 2.50% applicable margin for revolver loans maintained as eurocurrency rate loans and a 62.5 basis point commitment fee on the unused portion of the revolving credit facility, until such time as the compliance certificate for the fiscal quarter ending March 31, 2008 has been delivered.